The Bayesian Geometry of Transformer Attention: Introduction

+To understand which architectural ingredients enable Bayesian inference, we decompose it into three \emph{inference primitives}: \begin{enumerate}[itemsep=2pt] \item \textbf{Belief accumulation:} integrating evidence into a running posterior (e.g., updating $P(\theta \mid x_{1:t})$ as observations arrive). \item \textbf{Belief transport:} propagating beliefs forward through stochastic dynamics (e.g., HMM filtering where hidden states evolve). \item \textbf{Random-access binding:} retrieving stored hypotheses by content rather than position (e.g., recalling a target given a probe cue). \end{enumerate} Different tasks demand different subsets of these primitives, and different architectures can realize different subsets.
+We test four architectures: Transformers, Mamba (a selective state-space model), LSTMs, and MLPs. \Cref{fig:primitives} summarizes which architectures realize which primitives.

+\textbf{Findings.} Transformers realize all three primitives and succeed on all tasks.
+Mamba realizes accumulation and transport---achieving state-of-the-art on HMM filtering---but struggles with random-access binding in associative recall.
+LSTMs realize only accumulation of \emph{static} sufficient statistics: they succeed on belief revision (where the statistic is fixed-dimensional) but fail when the sufficient statistic itself evolves under dynamics or must be indexed by content.
+MLPs realize none and fail uniformly.

+Geometric diagnostics reveal orthogonal key axes, progressive alignment, and a low-dimensional value manifold parameterized by entropy.
+On HMM tracking, Mamba's final layer organizes into five clusters---one per hidden state---showing that the model discovers the corner geometry of the belief simplex.

-\textbf{Contribution.} This paper provides the first empirical proof that transformers can realize exact Bayesian posteriors, identifies the geometric mechanism by which this occurs, and introduces Bayesian wind tunnels as a tool for probing algorithmic reasoning in small, verifiable settings.
+\textbf{Contribution.} This paper provides the first empirical proof that neural sequence models can realize exact Bayesian posteriors, introduces Bayesian wind tunnels as a tool for probing algorithmic reasoning in verifiable settings, and establishes a taxonomy of inference primitives that explains which architectures succeed on which tasks.
+The primitives framework unifies prior observations: content-based routing enables accumulation and transport; attention's random-access capability additionally enables binding.

+\textbf{Clarification on ``Bayesian inference.''} We do not claim a Bayesian posterior over network weights; we show that the learned predictor implements the \emph{Bayesian posterior predictive over latent task variables}---the filtering posterior over hidden states in HMMs, or the elimination posterior over bijections.
+This is a statement about the input-output function the transformer computes, not about weight-space uncertainty.
+Specifically, we demonstrate exact Bayesian inference in tasks whose posteriors factorize sequentially over the input---filtering and elimination, not general Bayesian model selection.

+\textbf{Roadmap: this paper as Lemma 1.} This paper establishes the \emph{existence and internal geometry} of exact Bayesian inference in transformers under verifiable conditions.
+It is the first of three papers forming a unified argument: Paper II shows that this geometry arises generically from gradient dynamics under cross-entropy training, explaining \emph{why} transformers learn Bayesian structure.
+Paper III shows how these primitives compose in partially observed settings closer to natural language.
+Together, the trilogy characterizes when, why, and how neural sequence models implement probabilistic reasoning.